amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 >9.
 Return the result of running Serialize Cookies given cookies.

 Note the major change here is extracting the port and scheme from the request and running the new version of Retrieve Cookies based on that.

+## Garbage Colletion
+The last algorithm that will be updated is the Garbage Collection algorithm outlined in [Section 5.4.4 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-garbage-collect-cookies).

 # Security Considerations